Gbury/ocaml-cgroups/README.md

 As such, cgroups allow to keep track of processes memory allocation, cpu time, input/output, etc ...

-For further documentation, a good ressource is: https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Resource_Management_Guide/ch01.html
+For further documentation, a good resource is: https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Resource_Management_Guide/ch01.html

 Since cgroups interaction is done via the filesystem, some permissions